redimp/otterwiki-documentation/installation.md

 }
 ```

-With a server accessible from the internet, `domain.tld` beeing a proper domain name with A/AAAA DNS records pointing to the server, caddy will [automatically](https://caddyserver.com/docs/automatic-https) serve HTTPS.
+With a server accessible from the internet, `domain.tld` being a proper domain name with A/AAAA DNS records pointing to the server, caddy will [automatically](https://caddyserver.com/docs/automatic-https) serve HTTPS.